microsoft/powercat-automation-kit/site/content/contribution/feedback.md

 include_footer: true
 ---

-Looking to contribute your feedback to the Automation Kit?
+Looking to contribute your feedback to the {{<product-name>}}?
 You can use the sections below to explore the different feedback types.

 {{<toc>}}

 ## Give Kudos

-Want to share some feedback on the Automation Kit or a feature and the impact it has had for you?
+Want to share some feedback on the {{<product-name>}} or a feature and the impact it has had for you?
 You can submit a [Kudos](https://github.com/microsoft/powercat-automation-kit/issues/new?assignees=&labels=automation-kit%2Ckudos&template=4-automation-kit-kudos.yml&title=%5BAutomation+Kit+-+Kudos%5D+Your+summary) to share your comments with the community.

 ## Report a Bug or submit a Feature Request

-Have you found a bug in the Automation Kit or do you want to suggest a new feature?
+Have you found a bug in the {{<product-name>}} or do you want to suggest a new feature?
 Either way, please let us now by filing an issue while observing the following guidelines

 ### Look for an existing issue